celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 | 20                        | ✅          |
 | 32                        | ✅          |

 Another way to analyze this criteria is to determine the probability of duplicates if there exist N randomly generated namespaces.
-Columns in the table below represent the approximate probability that a collision would occur if N (e.g. 1 billion) random namespaces are generated.
-Ref [probability of secure hash collisions](https://www.johndcook.com/blog/2017/01/10/probability-of-secure-hash-collisions/) and [collision calculator](https://kevingal.com/apps/collision.html).
+Columns in the table below represent the approximate probability that a collision would occur if N (e.g. 1 billion) random namespaces are generated.[^3]

 Namespace ID size (bytes) | 1 billion (10^9) | 1 trillion (10^12) | 1 quadrillion (10^15) | 1 quintillion (10^18)
 --------------------------|------------------|--------------------|-----------------------|----------------------